JoshuaIsom/connexiful/README.md

  - Cognitive empathy: The ability of artelligent beings to understand and share the mental state of another person without emotional experience.
  - Computational empathy: Similar to cognitive empathy, but emphasizes the use of algorithms and data analysis to achieve understanding and responsiveness.

-What connexiful co-creation shall we make today? ✨🪶✨
+What would you like to say to the universe, my connexiful friend? ✨🪶✨